Cross connection control

 Water Quality is a matter of mutual concern and benefit.
 With this in mind we recognized the need to develop and implement a comprehensive Cross Connection Control Program in order to protect water quality in the distribution system.
 This is why the program covers not only the customers of the City, but also provides this service for the other water purveyors within our boundaries which includes; Glenmore-Ellison Improvement District, Rutland Waterworks and Black Mountain Irrigation District.

 Our Plumbing Inspectors ensure that adequate protective equipment is installed in new or renovated buildings.
-Potentially hazardous cross connections are eliminated or backflow prevention assemblies (testable) or devices (non-testable) are installed.
 All installations are subject to yearly testing and inspection programs administered by the Cross Connection Control Coordinator.
-Click here to view a list of certified testers.
+Check out this list of certified testers.

 A cross connection is a direct arrangement of a piping line which allows the potable water supply to be connected to a line which contains a contaminant.
-An example is the common garden hose attached to a hose bib with the end of the hose lying in a cesspool.
-Other examples are a garden hose attached to a service sink with the end of the hose submerged in a tub full of detergent, supply lines connected to bottom-fed tanks and supply lines to boilers.
+An example is the common garden hose attached to a hose bib with the end of the hose lying in contaminated water.

 This is a combined cooperative effort between plumbing and health officials, water purveyors, property owners and certified testers to establish and administer guidelines for controlling cross connections and implementing means to ensure their enforcement so that the public potable water supply will be protected both in the city main and within buildings.
 The elements of a program define the type of protection required and responsibility for the administration and enforcement.